-A simple daily routine of using your Therapy Journal to write down one or more examples of your appreciation of life, your gratitude towards it, and an act of generosity that you exercised, can begin to make a radical shift in your mindset that has benefits for you and the world.
-When we tap into our power to care, to value, and to give, we affirm and empower ourselves to be more fully what we are: social beings who have the power to value and preserve self and other.
+A simple daily routine of using your Therapy Journal to write down one or more examples of your appreciation of life, your gratitude towards it, with a daily act of generosity that you exercise for the same reasons, can begin to make a radical shift in your mindset that has benefits for you and the world.
+When we tap into our power to care, to value, and to give, we affirm and empower ourselves to be more fully what we are: social beings who have the power to value life, and preserve self and other.
 When we ignore these potentials in ourselves, we typically invest the energy elsewhere and a brief inquiry into where can often be quite revealing of the essential state of our psyche.

 When Generosity is Difficult

-And where loving kindness towards other people feels difficult, or complicated by the complexities of human interaction and our own pain memories, in a fragile state loving kindness towards a plant, an insect or an animal is a lot easier.
+And where loving kindness towards other people feels difficult, or complicated by the complexities of human interaction and our own pain memories, in a fragile state loving kindness towards a plant, an insect or an animal may feel a lot easier.

 Help animals, nature and people:

-I learned a long time ago that any low mood, worry, insecurity or depression I might be feeling or negative thinking was easily alleviated if not cured by being kind towards someone or something.
-It immediately helps you shift mental gears into a much better, self-healing place.
+I learned a long time ago that any low mood, worry, insecurity or depression I might be feeling or tormented thinking was easily alleviated if not cured by being kind towards someone or something.
+It immediately helps you shift mental and emotional gears into a much better, self-healing place.
 As such I now have a daily routine of looking after the wildlife in our garden: the plants, insects, birds and animals.
 It’s part of my daily ‘therapy’ and has resulted in the animals and birds knowing me as a benign presence rather than a potential threat.
-The pigeons, sparrows, robins, and squirrels come around whenever I go outside!
-This is heart-warming, but it can also cost you a fortune if you aren’t careful…On a serious note, it’s also wise not to create too much of a dependency in wildlife by, for example, over-feeding or feeding too often.
+The pigeons, sparrows, robins, and squirrels come around whenever I go outside.
+This is heart-warming, but it can also cost you a fortune if you aren’t careful…!
+It’s also wise not to create too much of a dependency in wildlife by, for example, over-feeding or feeding too often.
 Animals still need to find their own food and they can end up hanging around waiting to be fed rather than foraging for themselves.
 So, establishing a balance between helping them avoid starvation and respecting their independent wildness is key.